JiaGengChang/MyeVAE/README.md

 If you use MyeVAE in your research, please consider citing:

-Jia Geng Chang, Jianbin Chen, Guo-Liang Chew, Wee Joo Chng. *MyeVAE: a multi-modal variational autoencoder for risk profiling of newly diagnosed multiple myeloma*.
-2 May 2025.
-Manuscript under review.
+Chang, J.G., Chen, J., Chew, GL. et al. MyeVAE: a multi-modal variational autoencoder for risk profiling of newly diagnosed multiple myeloma.
+BMC Artif.
+Intell.
+1, 8 (2025). https://doi.org/10.1186/s44398-025-00009-2